West Klosterman Preserve

 We continued to raise money toward the $3 million goal and secured a commitment from Pinellas County of $1.5 million.
 At that time, the deal shifted from a purchase by WKPG for transfer to Pinellas County to a direct land purchase of the property from PCS by Pinellas County with $1.5 million in Penny for Pinellas funds, and a $1.5 million contribution from WKPG.
 The WKPG contribution has come from the public, with over 2,000 donations, large and small, and with major donations from supporters along the way.
 These include donors who have sponsored matching campaigns with direct donations ranging from $25,000 to $100,000.

-As of September 15, less than $260,000 of the $3 million asking price remains.
+As of December 1, less than $205,000 of the $3 million asking price remains.
 WKPG continues to accept donations for this and future projects.
+You can follow our progress on our website https://wkpreserve.com/county-matching-fund-campaign/

 No. Once our funding is secured and provided to Pinellas County, the county will buy the property from Pinellas County Schools.
 The funding agreements and the sales agreements all require that Pinellas County own and operate it as a permanent preserve.
 The land will become part of the Mariner’s Point Management Area, a 76-acre, county-owned preserve.